Skip to content

 We make leather goods the way they've always been made — slowly, by hand, with materials that improve with age.

 Every piece begins at the source.
-We work exclusively with vegetable-tanned full-grain leather from two historic Tuscan tanneries — Badalassi Carlo in Prato and Conceria Walpier in Florence.
+We work exclusively with vegetable-tanned full-grain leather from Tuscan tanneries.
 Both tan their hides in open oak-bark pits, a process unchanged since the medieval guilds.
-We visit twice a year to select hides by hand, choosing for grain consistency, density, and the specific character that tells us a piece will age gracefully.

-Pattern-making is done on paper first, then transferred to thick acrylic templates worn smooth with use.
+Pattern-making is done on paper first, then transferred to the leather previously nourished.
 Every cut is made with a paring knife along a steel rule — no die-cutting, no punching.
-The natural edge of each panel is skived by hand to reduce bulk at the seams, a step that requires years of practice to do without feathering the grain.
+The natural edge of each panel is skived by hand to reduce bulk at the seams, without feathering the grain.

 All stitching is done using the saddle stitch technique: two needles, a single thread, each stitch locked from both sides simultaneously.
-The thread is waxed linen — 0.8mm, tightly twisted, saturated in beeswax.
-Holes are pricked with a diamond awl at precisely 3.5mm spacing.
+The thread is waxed nylon/polyester — 0.5mm, tightly twisted, saturated in beeswax.
 The result is a stitch that cannot unravel: if one segment breaks, the rest holds.

 The final stage is finishing.
 Edges are bevelled with a hand tool, dampened, burnished with a bone folder against a slicker until the fibres lay flat and the edge takes on a semi-gloss.
 Hardware is set by hand, never heat-staked.
 The exterior surface receives one coat of natural wax, buffed in.
 Nothing more.
 The leather should arrive to you ready to begin its own story.